different forms of domestic violence

 Emotional abuse is the type of domestic violence that is often hard to recognise.

-See also How to deal with Corona Virus
+See also How to deal with ADHD in Children

 Even when people realise that they are facing emotional abuse, they often try to ignore it.
 As time goes by, it starts affecting their mental health.